-The GitLab Foundation conducts an estimated return on investment (ROI) analysis for each potential investment it makes.
+The GitLab Foundation conducts an estimated return on investment (ROI) analysis for each potential investment we make.
 We call this our North Star ROI.
 The North Star ROI is an important step in our due diligence and a key input in the grant selection process.
-After an applicant submits a concept note (See General Grantmaking Process), the Impact Measurement team conducts an ROI impact estimation analysis.
+After an applicant submits a concept note (See General Grantmaking Process), the Impact Measurement and Analytics team conducts an ROI impact estimation analysis.

 Our North Star model estimates how much a grantee’s activities increase the lifetime earnings of its participants.
 The model helps the Foundation to understand how much additional lifetime earnings the grant may create for the grantee’s participants by generating two cost-effective ratios:

-2) Relative Income Change: total cost of the Foundation’s grant divided by the total percentage change in income of grantee’s participants.
-We seek to make investments that are able to increase the annual income of their participants 100% for $1,000 or less per person.
-We call this cost ratio, the cost to Double Income over Lifetime, DIL.
+2) Relative Income Change - DIL (Double Income for Life) Methodology: The total cost of the Foundation’s grant divided by the total percentage change in income of grantee’s participants.
+We seek to make investments that can increase the annual income of their participants by 100% for $1,000 or less per person.
+We call this cost ratio, the cost to Double Income over Lifetime, or DIL.

 Applicants will need to propose grants that can surpass at least one of the two cost-effective thresholds to be eligible for funding.